 Walking junction: P16-22-92

 This Klompenpad takes you right through farm fields, across farmyards, across heathland and over sand dunes.
 The Eeskoterpad is a varied hiking route and because you will be walking through agricultural areas and on private property, dogs are not allowed on these trails.
-The official starting point is Café Restaurant de Waldhoorn in Otterlo, but you can also start your route at other places, such as EuroParcs De Wije Werelt.
+The official starting point is Café Restaurant de Waldhoorn in Otterlo, but you can also start your route at other places, such as holiday park EuroParcs De Wije Werelt.
 If desired, you can shorten or extend the walk to 12 or 17 kilometres.
-And if you end your route back at the park, you can immediately drop in for a refreshing drink.
+And if you end your route back at on of our holiday parks at the Veluwe, you can immediately drop in for a refreshing drink.

 Length: 15 kilometres (possibility of shortening/extending to 12 or 17 kilometres)